Galactic Fleet Admiral (site admin)

 We all turned and started the long walk toward the distant Jeep.
 The setting sun had disappeared.
 The show was over.
 The stars would soon be out, glowing like the house lights in a theater at the end of a performance.
 I tried to walk tall, knowing that somewhere in the world a hard rain was falling against the green earth, making a sound like distant applause.

 It was a sound I would carry in my heart forever.

-Is there no man on this earth who has the wisdom and innocence of a child?
-(I mean, other than me.)__
+Is there no man on Earth who has the wisdom and innocence of a child?